Priego Castle

 During the seigniorial reforms of the 16th century, an attempt was made to modernize the habitability of the tower by building a plaster spiral staircase.
 Now disappeared, its archaeological traces tell us of the attempt to transform the fortress into a palace.

-Modernization The Marquises tried to install a comfortable staircase in the Renaissance, which collapsed over time, revealed in 2017.
+Modernization The Marquises attempted to install a comfortable staircase during the Renaissance, which partially collapsed over time.

 🕌

-On the noble floor of the Keep, windows open with double horseshoe arches and mullions, decorated with muqarnas capitals.
-This refined detail contrasts with the exterior austerity and denotes the influence or Mudejar/Nasrid workmanship.
+On the main floor of the keep, there are windows with double horseshoe arches and mullions, decorated with muqarnas capitals.
+This refined detail contrasts with the austerity of the exterior and denotes the influence or craftsmanship of the Mudejar style.

 Timeline